w3c/wai-tutorials/source/accessible-media/index.html.erb.md

   - The Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>)
 support: Developed with support from the <a href="https://www.w3.org/WAI/WCAGTA/">U.S. Access Board, WCAG TA Project</a>
 ---
-Captions make online video and audio clips accessible to people who are deaf or hard of hearing.
-Audio descriptions make online media accessible to people who are blind or visually impaired.
-This tutorial will demonstrate how to add captions and audio descriptions to media distributed online, for playback on desktop or mobile devices.
-Other accessibility techniques, such as transcripts and foreign-language subtitles, will also be included in the discussion.
+Captions and audio descriptions make online media accessible to people who have disabilities.
+This tutorial will demonstrate how to add captions and audio descriptions to online media.
+Other accessibility techniques, such as transcripts and foreign-language subtitles, are included in the discussion.
+Here are brief definitions of these media-accessibility approaches.

-## Common methods for making media accessible.
+{:#cc+ad_purpose}

 -   **Audio descriptions**: An extra track of narration that conveys information about important on-screen elements, such as body